lhs-open/lhs-guide/docs/index.md

 -	Incentives aligned for value — A learning health care system has incentives actively aligned to encourage continuous improvement, identify and reduce waste, and reward high-value care.

--	Full transparency — A learning health care system systematically monitors the safety, quality, processes, prices, costs, and outcomes of care, and makes information available for care improvement and informed choices and decision making by clinicians, patients, and their families.
+-	Full transparency — A learning health care system systematically monitors the safety, quality, processes, prices, costs, and outcomes of care, and makes information available for care improvement as well as informed choices and decision making by clinicians, patients, and their families.

 Continuous Learning Culture: